godlikepanos/anki-3d-engine/README.md

 ==========

-Try to build with samples enabled (see the relevant option in your CMake GUI, ANKI_BUILD_SAMPLES) and try running the simple_scene executable.
-All samples must run from within the samples directory.
+Try to build with samples enabled (see the relevant option in your CMake GUI, ANKI_BUILD_SAMPLES) and try running the sponza executable.
+Then you will be able to see sponza running in AnKi.
+All samples must run from within their directory.

-	$cd path/to/anki/samples
+	$cd path/to/anki/samples/sponza
-	$./path/to/build/samples/simple_scene/simple_scene
+	$./path/to/build/samples/sponza/sponza

 More samples will follow.